MicrosoftDocs/architecture-center/docs/reference-architectures/app-service-web-app/secure-web-app.md

 ---
-title: Basic Azure secure sample application | Microsoft Docs
+title: Develop a secure web application | Microsoft Docs
-description: The sample app implements security best practices that improve your application and organization's security posture as you develop on Azure.
+description: This simple sample app implements security best practices that improve your application and organization's security posture as you develop on Azure.
 keywords: na
 services: security
 documentationcenter: na